bhochhi/think-guide/quality code.md

 ---
 "To avoid code duplication"

+KISS: Keep it Simple Stupid
+---

+YAGNI:"You Ain't Gonna Need it!!
+---
+Don't write code that you think you might need in future, but don't need yet.

 SRP: Single Responsibility Principles
 ---
 "Functions should do one thing.
 They should do it well.
 They should do it only."